 Query Document Rank

 Why do we put the letter k on They are saxon words.
 Knife would have been pronounced ker-niff.
 4

-and knob, knee?
-As a guess I would say that historically "kn" would have been pronounced differently to "n" and that time has al- tered the way the words are pronounced.
+the words knife and knob, knee?
+As a guess I would say that historically "kn" would have been pronounced differently to "n" and that time has altered the way the words are pronounced.
 3

 Because English is a funny language.
 2

 I don't really (k)now!
 1

-Datasets and Evaluation setup The organizers provided 50 comparative questions (topics), for which we should obtain documents containing convincing arguments for or against one or another option.
-Topics for the competition are available online.
-4 set up models based on the decision trees and fine-tune the BERT ranker.
-Besides, last year's teams submissions were available too.
+Datasets and Evaluation setup The organisers provided 50 comparative questions (topics), for which we should obtain documents containing convincing arguments for or against one or another option.
+The competition topics are available online.
+4

-In addition, 50 topics and corresponding relevance annotations of the previous year's competition [Bondarenko et al., 2020c] were given for supervised learning.
+In addition, 50 topics and the corresponding relevance annotations of the previous year's competition [Bondarenko et al., 2020c] were given for supervised learning.
 These documents were also retrieved from ChatNoir and ranked manually to 0 (not relevant), 1 (relevant) or 2 (highly relevant) scores.
-We use this data to train and
+We use this data to train and set up models based on the decision trees and fine-tune the BERT ranker.
+Also, last year's team submissions were available too.